canonical/core-base/SECURITY.md

 # Security policy

+The release model of the core22 snap is following rolling releases.

+The snap is released into the edge channel, where edge validation is performed.
+If the validation succeeds, it is automatically promoted to the beta channel if a snap revision is not already in progress for beta validation.
+When in beta-validation the snap is then tested on various real hardware.

 ## Supported versions
 <!-- Include start supported versions -->
-The release model of the core22 snap is following rolling releases.
-The snap is released into the edge channel, and automatically promoted to the beta channel if a snap revision is not already in progress for beta validation.
 When reporting security issues against the core22 snap, only the latest release of the core22 snap is supported.